CoE Report: Georgia again ranks second in Europe’s prison population

 AI

-According to the (CoE) Annual Prison Population Statistics (SPACE I), released on 6 June, and based on data between January 2022 and January 31 2023, is ranked second among CoE member states in terms of the prison population per person.
+According to the of Europe (CoE) Annual Prison Population (SPACE I), released on 6 June, and based on data between January 2022 and January 31 2023, Georgia is ranked second among CoE member states in terms of the prison population per person.
 Turkey topped the list of all countries with 408 prisoners per 100,000 people, while Georgia ranked second with 236.6.

-The SPACE surveys, conducted annually by the University of Lausanne for the Council of Europe, are carried out every year.
+The SPACE surveys, conducted annually by the University of Lausanne for the , are carried out every year.
 The SPACE I survey includes information from prison administrations of member states of the Council of Europe.
 Last year, 48 prison administrations responded to the SPACE I survey questionnaire.
 This is a 94% participation rate.
-The data does not include territories under government control, such as Georgia, Azerbaijan, and .
+The data does not include territories under control, such as Georgia, Ukraine Azerbaijan, and Cyprus.

 Georgia, which experienced an 8.2% increase in 2022, was one of those countries who saw a significant increase between January 2022 and January 2023.
 In general, the prison population rate in and Caucasus was higher than that of Western and Northern Europe.

-inmates are on average 44 years old, while prisoners average 38.
-Georgia was ranked second in the survey with a ratio of 2.7 prisoners per staff.
+inmates are on average 44 years old, while European prisoners average 38.
+Georgia was ranked second in the survey with a ratio of 2. prisoners per staff.
 The report notes that countries with the highest ratios of inmates to staff, such as Turkey or Georgia, also have high prison populations.

 In Georgia, each prisoner is usually convicted of 1.4 crimes.
 According to the Council of Europe the percentage of female prisoner in Georgia is lower than the European standard of 5.2%.
 The percentage of foreign prisoners is 6.7%.
 The percentage of elderly prisoners (65 years and older) is only 2.1%.
 The prison density per hundred places is 82.1 which is lower than European average of 87.8.